 Figure 1: Sediment smear of pleural effusion from a dog with dyspnea and metastasizing oseosarcoma.
 There are round to vaguely polygonal atypical cells, individualized or arranged in loose aggregates, and few inflammatory cells including vacuolated macrophages (arrow).
 Atypical cells include forms with a peripheral pink fringe (arrowhead).
 Note the numerous mitoses in this field.
 Wright–Giemsa stain, bar 35 µm.

 Figure 2: Cell pellet histology (A) and immunohistochemistry, (B, C), bar 50 µm, and transmission electron microscopy (D), bar 5 µm, of a pleural effusion from a dog with dyspnea and metastasizing osteosarcoma.
 (A).
 The section contains many round to oval cells with moderate anisocytosis and anisokaryosis, prominent nucleoli and occasional mitoses.
 H&E. B. Atypical cells are negative for pancytokeratin immunostain (arrow).
 Scattered cells (likely mesothelial, arrowhead) are positive.
-Indirect immunoperoxidase,.
+Indirect immunoperoxidase, Diaminobenzidine (DAB) and Mayer’s haematoxylin counterstain.
 C. Atypical cells are diffusely positive for vimentin immunostain.
 D. Ultrastructure of a single atypical cell characterized by abundant rough endoplasmic reticulum and hypertrophic Golgi apparatus (arrow).
 Asterisk: nucleus; double asterisk: nucleolus; triple asterisk: cytoplasm.

 Figure 3: Computed tomographic transverse pre-contrast image at the level of the scapulae in the bone window in a dog with dyspnea and metastasizing osteosarcoma showing a mineralized mass on the left scapular spine with associated cortical and medullary bone destruction (arrow).

 Figure 4: Computed tomographic transverse image pre-contrast (A) and post-contrast (B) of the thorax of a dog with dyspnea and metastasizing osteosarcoma in the soft tissue window.
 A: Note multiple pleural nodules of mixed soft issue and mineral attenuation (arrow), pleural effusion (arrowhead) and pleural thickening.
 O: esophagus, D: diaphragm, Ao: aorta, CVC: caudal vena cava.
 B shows contrast enhancement of a pleural nodule (arrow).